2. Our details

 This logo does not mean that the product or packaging can be recycled.

 (made and published pursuant to the UK Modern Slavery Act 2015)

 Introduction from the Managing Director

-This is a revised version of the 2nd published Modern Slavery Statement.
+This is our 3rd published Modern Slavery Statement.

 Our approach to slavery and human trafficking